ed-sivick/14-reverse_engineering_code/README.md

 SO THAT I can use it as a starting point for a new project
 ___
 ## Installation
-- No installation required.
+- No installation is required.
 The code files are for information purpose only.

-- Refer to the Google Doc link below for File/Code descriptions, and Additional Instruction to add or make improvements.
+- Refer to the Google Docs link below for File/Code descriptions, and Additional Instruction to add or make improvements.

 _____
 ## Usage